AO-StreetArt/CrazyIvan/README.rst

 -  Connect to other services over Zero MQ using Google Protocol Buffers.
 -  Scalable microservice design

-Crazy Ivan is a part of the AO Distributed Visualization Server, along with `CLyman <https://github.com/AO-StreetArt/CLyman>`__.
+Crazy Ivan is a part of the AO Aesel Project, along with `CLyman <https://github.com/AO-StreetArt/CLyman>`__.
 It therefore utilizes the `DVS Interface library <https://github.com/AO-StreetArt/DvsInterface>`__, also